-- Entering freshmen with a composite SAT score between 600 and 790, or an ACT composite between 13 and 16, must be in this program the fall semester of their freshman year.
+1. Entering freshmen with a composite SAT score between 600 and 790, or an ACT composite between 13 and 16, must be in this program the fall semester of their freshman year.
 Enrollment must be initiated on registration day.
-There will be no late registration. - The courses for first semester are Composition Review, Introduction to Algebra, Study Skills, Freshman Success, and one three-hour credit course.
-Additionally, a one-hour music or physical education class may be taken. - 3.
-A Jump Start orientation is required during the first week of the semester. - 4.
+There will be no late registration.

+2. The courses for Fall semester are Composition Review, Introduction to Algebra, Freshman Success and two three-hour classes chosen in consultation with the Jump Start advisor.
+Additionally, a one-hour music or physical education class may be taken.

+3. A Jump Start orientation is required during the first week of the semester.

 There will be a monitored, tutored study hall.
-Attendance is required. - No off-campus activities that require classes to be missed will be allowed.
+Attendance is required.
+No off-campus activities that require classes to be missed will be allowed.
 These activities include: athletics, club sports, music trips, drama trips, recruitment trips, etc.